Simplifying Dependent Reductions in the Polyhedral Model: SDR Heuristic Algorithm

+\begin{lemma} For any application of ST, the complexity decrease is always the same regardless of the actual choice of reuse vector. \end{lemma} \Cref{lemma:complexitydecrease} is implied by (though not enunciated in) \citet[Theorem 3 and Section 7]{sr}.
+We state \Cref{lemma:complexitydecrease} explicitly for the ease of its reference and give a self-contained proof in \Cref{sec:prooflemma61}.

 Before introducing the next lemma, we first introduce an extended definition of scheduling functions.
 Recall that the scheduling function of a reduction statement is an affine function from the reduction's domain to the timestamp.
-We extend the context of a scheduling function from a reduction statement to the LHS of a reduction in a given program as follows.
-First the program is augmented by adding to the program a new redirect statement $\texttt{A}[\vec{x}] = \texttt{A}'[\vec{x}]$ with the same domain as the domain of $\texttt{A}$, where $\texttt{A}'$ is a fresh symbol which replaces the LHS array $\texttt{A}$ of the program.
-Then the scheduling function of the LHS of the reduction is simply the scheduling function of the newly introduced redirect statement of the LHS in the schedule of the augmented program.
+We extend the context of a scheduling function from a reduction statement to the left hand side of a reduction in a given program as follows.
+First the program is augmented by adding to the program a new redirect statement $\texttt{A}[\vec{x}] = \texttt{A}'[\vec{x}]$ with the same domain as the domain of $\texttt{A}$, where $\texttt{A}'$ is a fresh symbol which replaces the left hand side array $\texttt{A}$ of the program.
+Then the scheduling function of the left hand side of the reduction is simply the scheduling function of the newly introduced redirect statement of the left hand side in the schedule of the augmented program.